sganz/rpn-calc/README.md

 - Learn more Node/JS
 - Build out a rpn calculator service
-- build a project structure that makes sense _(NEW 09/16/2019)_
+- build a project structure that makes sense
 - Add a bunch of HP Calculator functionality like the HP11C as I have one
 - TDD/Unit Testing with Jest or try Fast-Check Property Based Testing (https://github.com/dubzzz/fast-check)
 - Document code with JSDoc and fancy output with DocStrap like structure to be able to have docs!
-- i18n integration for language, possibly numbers
+- (in process) i18n integration for language, possibly numbers
-- Winston Logging and log rolling with winston extension
+- (in process) Winston Logging and log rolling with winston extension
 - Sequelize to do user tracking or some such use of a database
-- Express to expose it as a rest service and related web interface
+- (in process) Express to expose it as a rest service and related web interface
-- express-winston for logging to winston
 - express-promise-router for allowing routes to return promises (far off for this one)
-- Open Zipkin for distributed logging, supports express, run server as a docker container.
-Interesting
+- (in process)Opentrace / Jaeger tracing
+- ???
 - Phase 2 would be build a front end with multiple tools like Vue and React

 ---